aptos-labs/aptos-core/developer-docs-site/docs/guides/transaction-management.md

 In parallel, monitor new transactions submitted.
 Once the earliest transaction expiration time has expired synchronize up to that transaction.
 Then repeat the process for the next transaction.

 If there is any failure, wait until all outstanding transactions have timed out and leave it to the application to decide how to proceed, e.g., replay failed transactions.
 The best method for waiting for outstanded transactions is first to query the ledger timestamp and ensure it is at least elapsed the maximum timeout from the last transactions submit time.
-From there, validate with mempool that all transactions since the last known committed transaction are either committed or no longer exist within the mmempool.
+From there, validate with mempool that all transactions since the last known committed transaction are either committed or no longer exist within the mempool.
 This can be done by querying the REST API for transactions of a specific account, specifying the currently being evaluated sequence number and setting a limit to 1.
 Once these checks are complete, the local transaction number can be resynchronized.

 These failure handling steps are critical for the following reasons:
 * Mempool does not immediate evict expired transactions.